 - Student Annual Review data are reviewed by student, advisor, DrPH chair and DrPH Committee to guide student progress

-- DrPH program data are reviewed by DrPH Committee, the entire PH faculty at an annual presentation, and by the UH Graduate Division
+- DrPH program data (shown in item 10) are reviewed by DrPH Committee and UH Graduate Division to guide the program

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.

 Findings from the Qualifying Exam and Paper, Course Evals, and Annual Reviews also help us modify and improve the DrPH curriculum.